How to Get into Education at Cambridge: Course Guide, Interview Tips & FAQs

 • A mock interview is a great way to develop your interview skills.
 Approach a teacher, parent, or friend to see if they’d help you.

-• Looking for more targeted interview support?
-Our expert Cambridge Education tutors would love to support you.
+Looking for more targeted interview support?
+Our expert Cambridge Education tutors would love to support you!

 • They’re course graduates, so they know exactly what makes a successful application and what the tutors look for.

-• Tutors can also carry out mock interviews and provide in-depth feedback on your performance, including your strengths and areas of development.
+• Tutors can carry out mock interviews and provide in-depth feedback on your performance, including your strengths and areas of development.

 Student having online tutoring with U2 tuition for his Cambridge Education Course application.
 The tutor is an expert Cambridge admissions tutor who studied the course.